As a Broad Resident, Coy Nesbitt worked with Tulsa Public Schools as Director, Talent Initiatives.

 I join a conference call to learn about the features and benefits of an online teacher recruitment platform.
 The platform could give the district nationwide exposure to teachers considering relocation, which would be a benefit to us given the state’s teacher shortage and our high attrition rate among novice teachers.

-I review my tasks/commitments from the day and plan my priorities for tomorrow morning.
+I review my tasks and commitments from the day and plan my priorities for tomorrow morning.
 I respond to emails for which I’ve been thinking about responses.

 I drive to a community meeting facilitated by the superintendent about converting one of our schools into a partner school that will be operated by a community organization.